fourTheorem/slic-watch/README.md

 ### ECS / Fargate

-ECS alarms are created for Fargate or EC2 clusters:
+ECS alarms are created for:
 1. Memory Utilization
 2. CPU Utilization

+### SNS

+SNS alarms are created for:
+1. Number of Notifications Filtered Out Invalid Attributes
+2. Number of Notifications Failed

 ## Configuration